zerv-dev/vue-chat-app/README.md

 * Go to your terminal and type in npm install
 * Next type in npm run dev to serve the application
-* Look up your ip adress(Either in google or type in ipconfig in your terminal)
+* Look up your ip adress(Either in Google or type in ipconfig in your terminal)
 * Type in the ip adress with the port `8080` on another device.
 THi allows for multiple people to use  the chatrrom at once

 ## Technoloiges used
-Vue
+Vue.js

 Node.js

 Express.js

-SOcket.io
+Socket.io